How to Start the Medical School Personal Statement

 1 | Research Personal Statement Examples

-Every medical student has to write a personal statement, which means there’s a wealth of examples to learn from.
-Take the time to read over as many quality personal statement examples as you can.
+Every medical student has written a personal statement, which means there’s a wealth of examples to learn from.
+Start by reading as many quality personal statement examples as you can get your hands on.

-If you know someone who successfully matriculated to med school, ask them if you can read their personal statement.
-Look for examples from real people who found success with their personal statement.
+If you know someone who successfully matriculated to medical school, ask if you can read their personal statement.
+Real examples from real people who earned acceptances are invaluable learning tools.

-Med School Insiders has a database of personal statements from successful medical school applicants.
-These examples include key personal statement feedback that will help you understand what elements make for a strong essay.
-Read the personal statements and the feedback they received to gain additional insight into what admissions committees are looking for.
+We have a database of personal statements from successful medical school applicants.
+These examples include detailed feedback that breaks down what makes each essay effective.
+Reading both the statements and the commentary will give you insight into what admissions committees actually look for.

 3 | Choose Key Experiences and Traits